 - Adjust your virtual memory

 - Reinstall Fortnite

-The minimum system requirements need to be met to run your game properly; otherwise, you’re likely to encounter game issues like freezing, lagging and crashing while gaming.
+The minimum system requirements need to be met to run Fortnite on your PC; otherwise, you’re likely to encounter game issues like freezing, lagging and crashing.

-1) On your keyboard, press the Windows logo key and R at the same time to invoke the Run dialog.
+1) On your keyboard, press the Windows logo key and R at the same time.

 2) Type dxdiag and click OK.

 3) Check your operating system, processor and memory.

 4) Click the Display tab to check your graphics card’s information.